-According to the Cornell Lab of Ornithology, a pioneer in this field, citizen science is defined as “research collaborations between scientists and volunteers, particularly (but not exclusively) to expand opportunities for scientific data collection and to provide access to scientific information for community members.”
+According to the Cornell Lab of Ornithology, citizen science is defined as “research collaborations between scientists and volunteers, particularly (but not exclusively) to expand opportunities for scientific data collection and to provide access to scientific information for community members.”
 In other words, citizen science is all about getting up close with the natural world and contributing to a larger body of scientific research.